surveycto/timed-grid-test/README.md

     type='letters', duration=30, strict=1

-Similarly, an EGMA addition level 1 test that allows 50 seconds would have the following in its _appearance_ column of a spreadsheet form design:.
+Similarly, an EGMA addition level 1 test that allows 50 seconds would have the following in its _appearance_ column of a spreadsheet form design:

     custom-timed-grid-test(type='arithmetic', duration = 50)